hazelcast/hazelcast-cpp-client/README.md

 - `HAZELCAST_USE_SHARED`: You want the application to use the shared Hazelcast library.

 ### 1.3.2 Building Hazelcast From Source Code
+The Hazelcast project uses the [CMake](https://cmake.org/) build system.
+Hence, you should have cmake installed and visible to your environment Path.

 The simplest way to build the project from source code is to run the script `scripts/build-linux.sh` for Linux and Mac OS, `scripts/build-windows.bat` for windows.
 The script uses the following parameters:

 `scripts/build-linux.sh <32|64> <SHARED|STATIC> <Debug|Release> [COMPILE_WITHOUT_SSL]`